-If there is a will that has been made by the deceased person, it will contain details of the appointment of an ‘executor’ to take charge of the estate as appointed by the deceased person.
+If there is a will that the deceased person has made, it will contain details of the appointment of an ‘executor’ to take charge of the estate as appointed by the deceased person.

-If there is no will made by the deceased person, an appointment of a person known as an ‘administrator’ will be appointed to take charge of the estate.
-This administrator is usually one of the next-of-kin of the deceased.
+If the deceased person makes no will, an appointment of a person known as an ‘administrator’ will be appointed to take charge of the estate.
+This administrator is usually one of the next of kin of the deceased.

-In order for such persons to be recognised legally as the executor or administrator of the deceased person’s estate, applications have to be made for ‘Probate’ or ‘Letters of Administration’ respectively.
+For such persons to be recognised legally as the executor or administrator of the deceased person’s estate, you should engage an experienced probate lawyer to apply for ‘Probate’ or ‘Letters of Administration’ respectively.

 It is a court order authorising an executor, appointed by the deceased person under his Will, to administer his estate according to the directions contained in his Will.

-Only the executor(s) named in the Will of the deceased may apply for the Grant of Probate.
+Only the executor(s) named in the deceased’s Will may apply for the Grant of Probate.

-In the case of Letters of Administration, any of the deceased person’s family members is entitled to apply to be appointed as an administrator.
-However, the law gives priority to certain members of the family over others, depending on the marital status of the deceased person and his/her family’s composition.
+In the case of Letters of Administration, any deceased person’s family members are entitled to apply to be appointed as an administrator.
+However, the law gives priority to certain family members over others, depending on the marital status of the deceased person and their family’s composition.

-For example, if the deceased person was single, his surviving parents will have the priority over his brothers and sisters to be the administrators; or if the deceased person was married with children, his spouse will have priority over the children to be the administrator.
+For example, if the deceased person was single, his surviving parents will have priority over his brothers and sisters to be the administrators; or if the deceased person were married with children, his spouse would have priority over the children to be the administrator.